As you continue to discover more about using WordPress, you may occasionally come across the term blogroll.

 You can add a link section to your sidebar menu by creating a custom menu, or use a plugin like the one shown in the tutorial below.

 If the Links feature is not visible when you log into your WP dashboard you will need to install a plugin.
-This step-by-step tutorial explains how to add, edit, delete and manage links on your sidebar using plugins.
+In this step-by-step tutorial, you will learn how to add, edit, delete and manage blogroll links on your site’s sidebar using WordPress plugins.

 Link Manager